JJANGDOLL/JJANGDOLL.github.io/docs/Diary/index.md

 * Game class has started
 * Studying math is hard.
 But, so far it's fun.
-* Why my computer is out of order when every wake up.
+* I don't know why my computer crashes when it wakes up (from sleep mode).

 ### 20210728